AngusWooster/non-recursive-make/README.md

-This is a example for non-recursive make
+This is an example for non-recursive make

 Architecture: